LeonLow97-Sandbox/javascript-data-structures-and-algorithms/07-sorting-algorithms/README.md

 - Not very efficient (rarely implemented)
 - A sorting algorithm where the largest values "bubble" up to the top.
+- Good for data that is nearly sorted

 ```js
 /*